grafana/jsonnet-libs/apache-solr/README.md

 # Apache Solr Mixin

-Apache Solr mixin is a set of configurable Grafana dashboards and alerts.
+The Apache Solr mixin is a set of configurable Grafana dashboards and alerts.

 The Apache Solr mixin contains the following dashboards: